Professor Larkspur Titchfield loves gears, tickings, and tiny mysteries.

 Some are true.
 Some are invented.
 All are enchanting.

-Miss Winifred Wisterwhip is dramatic, dignified, and never without a tea tray.
+Miss Winifred Wisterwhip is dramatic, dignified, and never without a perfectly balanced tea tray.

 In here you will find Mr. Thistleburr with his gruff voice and soft soul.